 Annual Meeting

-The annual meeting will be held at the April regular meeting.
-The annual meeting is for receiving reports, nominating officers, announcing review of upcoming school year's budget, and conducting other business that should arise.
+The annual meeting will be held at the May regular meeting.
+The annual meeting is for receiving reports, nominating officers, announcing review of upcoming school year's budget and calendar, and conducting other business that should arise.
 The election of officers and approval of the consecutive year’s budget will take place in May.
 Notification of the meetings via email shall be at least one week prior to the meeting.

-A meeting with available chairpersons for the following year will be held following the last meeting (June) of the year.
+A meeting with available chairpersons for the following year will be held following the last meeting of the year.
 Expectations of the chairs and general operating procedures will be discussed at this time.